Action Classification via Concepts and Attributes: Previous Work

 \section{Previous Work}

-We list several lines of work related to ours.
+We list several lines of word related to ours.
 An early related work is ObjectBank \cite{li2010object}, where the outputs of detectors for 200 common objects are aggregated via a spatial-pyramid to serve as feature representations.
 In the same spirit, ActionBank \cite{sadanand2012action} learns detectors for various action types in videos and uses them to represent others as weighted combinations of actions.
 The work of \cite{lampert2009learning} learns object attributes to describe objects in a zero-shot learning setting, so that new classes (animals) can be correctly classified by matching them to human generated lists of attributes.
 Recently, \cite{ramanathan2015learning} learned various types of relations between actions (e.g., part of / type of / mutually exclusive) via visual and linguistic cues and leveraged those to be able to retrieve images of actions from a very large variety (27k) of action descriptions.
+Recent works have shown that emergent representations in deep networks tend to align with semantic concepts, such as textures, object parts and entire objects \cite{bau2017network}, confirming that it may prove useful to further guide a classifier of a certain class with semantically related concepts.
 Other works leverage information from natural language: in \cite{norouzi2013zero} an image is mapped to a semantic embedding space by a convex combination of word embeddings according to a pre-trained classifier on ImageNet \cite{ILSVRC15}, allowing to describe unseen classes as combinations of known ones. \cite{li2015zero} makes this more robust by considering the output of the classifier along with the WordNet \cite{miller1995wordnet} hierarchy, generating image tags more reliably.
 The work of \cite{gao2016acd} mines a large image-sentence corpora for actor-verb-object triplets and clusters them into groups of semantically related actions.
 Recently, \cite{mallya2016learning} used detected or provided person-bounding boxes in a multiple-instance learning framework, fusing global image context and person appearance. \cite{gao2015deep} uses spatial-pyramid pooling on activations from a convolutional layer in a network and encodes them using Fisher Vectors \cite{gao2015deep}, with impressive results.

 In our work we do not aim for a concept dataset with only very common objects or one that is tailored to our specific target task (such as action-recognition or animal classification) and automatically learn how to associate the learned concepts to target classes, either directly or via a language-based model.